akhilsmokie/vault-bridge/README.md

 - [ERC-4626](https://eips.ethereum.org/EIPS/eip-4626) vault
 - [LxLy Bridge](https://github.com/0xPolygonHermez/zkevm-contracts) extension

-enabling deposits and bridging of assets such as WETH, USDC, USDT, and DAI, while producing yield.
+enabling deposits and bridging of assets such as WBTC, WETH, USDC, USDT, and DAI, while producing yield.

 For more information, see the NatSpec documentation.